Oil heads for worst quarter since 2008 crisis

 Iran is at loggerheads with world powers over its disputed nuclear program that earlier this year had raised fears of that Tehran would block the Strait of Hormuz, a vital oil shipping lane.

-Keeping an eye on Iran, Saudi Arabia has reopened an old oil pipeline built by Iraq to bypass Gulf shipping lanes, giving Riyadh the means to export more of its crude from Red Sea terminals should Iran try to block the strait, industry sources said.
+Keeping an eye on Iran, Saudi Arabia has reopened an old oil pipeline built by Iraq to bypass Gulf shipping lanes, giving Riyadh scope to export more of its crude from Red Sea terminals should Iran try to block the strait, industry sources said.

 Meanwhile, the Obama administration, which has imposed global financial sanctions intended to curtail business with Iran, has granted exceptions to the sanctions to China and Singapore, Secretary of State Hillary Clinton announced.

-(Additional reporting by Robert Gibbons in New York, Christopher Johnson and Simon Falush in London, Florence Tan in Singapore; editing by Marguerita Choy, Jim Marshall, M.D.
-Golan and Bob Burgdorfer)
+(Additional reporting by Robert Gibbons in New York, Christopher Johnson and Simon Falush in London, Florence Tan in Singapore; editing by Marguerita Choy, Jim Marshall and M.D.
+Golan)